IntHelloWorld/Peeler/README.md

 ```

 ## Evaluation Results
-We apply 10-fold validation for evaluating *Peeler* on the whole dataset.
+We apply 10-fold validation for evaluating *Peeler* on the whole dataset, log in directory `logs`.
 - RQ1: The pretrained models for each fold, evaluation results, as well as the comparison results are released in directory `evaluation/10FoldCrossValidation`.
 - RQ2: The inner-file and inter-file ablation study results can be seen in `evaluation/ablation study`.